Male figure

 Descriptions and Notes

-Description [Source - Debra Pryor for FHYA, 2022, using spreadsheet created by Nessa Leibhammer for SAHRIS, from JAG materials in 2015: Object description: Standing male figure that has arms as part of torso and hands held flat in front of stomach one slightly above the other.
+Description [Source - Debra Pryor for FHYA, 2022, using spreadsheet created by Nessa Leibhammer for the South African Heritage Resources Information System (SAHRIS), from JAG materials in 2015: Object description: Standing male figure that has arms as part of torso and hands held flat in front of stomach one slightly above the other.
 He has hair indicated with dots and lines, big round eyes a smiling mouth and a beard.
 There are strings of beads around his neck and hips and small genitals are visible behind these.
 He has his legs close together and stands on a small round raised base.
 The figure has a long crack up its back.
 Object code: JL-A-34; Object common name: male figure; Object local name: ; Object form type: male figure; Object material type: wood, pokerwork, thread, glass (seed-beads); U5 Technique: carving, beading; Colours: Light brown,black, white, turquoise blue, red, pink; Inscriptions: ; Dimension comment: 38,7 x 6,2 x 7,2; objectage: 19th/early 20th century; Production place: Mpumalanga/ Limpopo Province/Mozambique; Cultural association: Tsonga; Place of use: Mpumalanga/ Limpopo Province/Mozambique; Provenance: .]

-Attributions and conjectures [Source - Nessa Leibhammer for FHYA, 2017: Comments on classification: In his ‘A Preliminary Survey of the Bantu Tribes of South Africa’, Union of South Africa, Department of Native Affairs, Ethnological Publications, Vol. 5, Pretoria, Government Printer, (1935): 7, 70-83, national government ethnologist, Nicholas Van Warmelo did not use the term “North Nguni”.
-He grouped people living both north and south of the Thukela, under one umbrella term, “Natal Nguni”, based on linguistic affinity.
-His classification was adapted by the ethnology curator, Margaret Shaw, in her 1958 “System of Cataloguing Ethnographic Material in Museums” which determined that items from the region were to be classified as “Natal Nguni: Zulu and others (not differentiated).”
-According to art historian, Anitra Nettleton, the classificatory system used by art galleries and museum shifted from Shaw’s model to the one where “Natal Nguni” fell away and was replaced by “North/Northern Nguni” for KwaZulu-Natal and Swaziland because scholars found it difficult to distinguish items from adjacent areas, or emmigrant people from those from the KZN region.
+Attributions and conjectures [Source - Nessa Leibhammer for FHYA, 2017: Comments on classification: In his 'A Preliminary Survey of the Bantu Tribes of South Africa', Union of South Africa, Department of Native Affairs, Ethnological Publications, Vol. 5, Pretoria, Government Printer, (1935): 7, 70-83, national government ethnologist, Nicholas Van Warmelo did not use the term "North Nguni".
+He grouped people living both north and south of the Thukela, under one umbrella term, "Natal Nguni", based on linguistic affinity.
+His classification was adapted by the ethnology curator, Margaret Shaw, in her 1958 "System of Cataloguing Ethnographic Material in Museums" which determined that items from the region were to be classified as "Natal Nguni: Zulu and others (not differentiated)."
+According to art historian, Anitra Nettleton, the classificatory system used by art galleries and museum shifted from Shaw's model to the one where "Natal Nguni" fell away and was replaced by "North/Northern Nguni" for KwaZulu-Natal and Swaziland because scholars found it difficult to distinguish items from adjacent areas, or emigrant people from those from the KZN region.
 Scholars working with the JAG materials used broad ethno-linguistic categories (Zulu, Xhosa, Tsonga, Shona, Sotho, Tswana) to identify the makers/users of the objects, all of which came to JAG without much by way of provenance, and identification was based on factors such as object type, materials, formal composition, style and surface patterning (emails A. Nettleton to N. Leibhammer, 25 and 28 November 2014).
-Jonathan Lowen employed Margaret Carey, a British ethnologist, to catalogue his collection collection in the winter of 1983-84.
+Jonathan Lowen employed Margaret Carey, a British ethnologist, to catalogue his collection in the winter of 1983-84.
 She classified many of the objects as 'Zulu' (sic) simply because of a lack of information about the objects.
 (Rhoda Rosen citing Sandra Klopper.)]

 Direct Links